fabien-todescato/zcube/README.md

 # The Accumulative API

+The accumulative API conflates into single operations the computation of the subtrees of a tree, and their addition to a _ZDDNumber_.
+This allows these otherwise separate computations to share internal caches.
+The caches are allocated less often, and the sharing hopefully results in more cache hits.

 ## Basic API

+**TODO**

 ## Filtering

 **TODO**

-# The Implementation
+# Design and Implementation

-The data structures are immutable variants of _ZDD_ (zero-suppressed binary decision diagrams) and numerical representations based on on ZDD, taken from the work of pr. _Shin-Ichi Minato_. _ZDD_ offer a compressed representation of sets of sets as found in combinatorial problems, that usually suffer from exponential size explosion.
+The data structures are immutable variants of _ZDD_ (zero-suppressed binary decision diagrams) and numerical representations based on on _ZDD_, taken from the work of pr. _Shin-Ichi Minato_. _ZDD_ offer a compressed representation of sets of sets as found in combinatorial problems, that usually suffer from exponential size explosion.

+In the [VSOP Calculator][2] paper, _Minato et al_ explain how _ZDD_, and forests of shared _ZDD_ arranged in lists provide for an efficient representation of linear combinations of sets.
+We have adapted their representational trick to an _immutable_ settings.

 # Future Work